Tyler-Irving/head-first-java-cliffsnotes-example/chapter-3-Know-Your-Variables/README.md

 - Primitive types ("I'd like a double with extra foam, please")
 - Java keywords
 - Reference variables (remote control to an object)
-- Object declaration and assignment
+- Object declaration & assignment
 - Objects on the garbage-collectible heap

 ## What does Java think is a variable?